sentinel-hub/sentinelhub-js/README.md

   const after = isAuthTokenSet(); // true
 ```

-Alternatively, authentication token can be set on a per-request basis, which also overrides any global (`setAuthToken()`) token:
+Alternatively, authentication token can be set on a per-request basis, which also overrides any global token that was set by `setAuthToken`:

 ```javascript
   const requestsConfig = {